-Join Lorrie Thomas Ross for an in-depth discussion in this video Online marketing planning and success, part of Online Marketing Basics.
+Join Lorrie Thomas Ross for an in-depth discussion in this video Online marketing planning and success, part of Learning Online Marketing.

 There is a great saying; we do not plan to fail, we fail to plan.
 Just like it isn't wise to build a house without a blueprint, you need to approach online marketing with a plan.
 This creates a healthy foundation.
 Approach online marketing with the mantra of strategy first, execution second.
 These marketing planning tips apply to building a Web site from the ground up, or optimizing an online marketing foundation that already exists.
 There are several success steps that must be considered as planning points to process.